 The California least tern (Sternula antillarum browni)(tern) once nested in large, loose colonies on beaches throughout Southern California.
 Increasing urbanization and habitat loss have led to the decline of its population and shifted much of the nesting to less traditional colony sites such as landfills and airports (California Least Tern Recovery Team 1977).
 The subspecies has been listed as endangered since 1972 (California Department of Fish and Game 1972, US Bureau of Sport Fisheries and Wildlife 1973).
 The population in California in 1973 was thought to be as low as 300 nesting pairs; by 2009, the population had grown to an estimated 7130 nesting pairs (Marschalek 2009).
-The breeding population in 2016 was estimated to be 3989 to 4661 pairs (Frost 2017), and preliminary estimates of 4095 to 5598 pairs in 2017 were reported (CDFW unpublished data).
+Since then, the breeding population has been declining, with preliminary estimates in 2018 of 3655 to 4352 pairs (CDFW unpublished data).

-This report addresses monitoring and management of the least tern colony site at the "D Street Fill" on the eastern shore of San Diego Bay and south of the mouth of the Sweetwater River under contract with the San Diego Unified Port District (Port) during the 2018 breeding season.
+This report addresses monitoring and management of the least tern colony site at the "D Street Fill" on the eastern shore of San Diego Bay and south of the mouth of the Sweetwater River under contract with the San Diego Unified Port District (Port) during the 2019 breeding season.
 San Diego International Airport - Lindbergh Field and the Chula Vista Wildlife Reserve are two other nesting sites located on facilities and properties adjacent to San Diego Bay and within jurisdiction of the Port, but monitoring in recent years has been under separate contract through the San Diego County Regional Airport Authority (Figure 1).